taupirho/using-aws-step/README.md

 For the lambda function that calls the step function we created a new IAM role with two built-in policies:-  CloudWatchLogsFullAccess and AwsStepFunctionsFullAccess

-A representation of the state machine is shown below
+A representation of the state machine is shown below.

 ![AWS State Machine](https://github.com/taupirho/aws-step-functions/blob/master/sm1.png)

+It's pretty simpla and the only things I haven't talked about are the NotifyOk and NotifyNotOk nodes.
+These are called PASS states.
+They are basically do nothing or No Op states and simply pass their input to their output.
+They are just used to end our state machine run and output a message.
+The DefaultState is a catch all that deals with the scenario if for whatever reason we can't get the file size